Fortinet FortiGate Policy-Based BOVPN Integration Guide

 - From the Interface drop-down list, select wan1.
 Leave the default value for all other settings in the Network section.

-- In the Authentication section, from the Method drop-down list, select Pre-shared Key.
+- From the Method drop-down list, select Pre-Shared Key.

 - In the IKE section, for Version, select 2.